tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Fixed the Crosshair Visibility settings in the options getting constantly overridden by lasers etc. The outer crosshairs showing your accuracy are also now linked to the Crosshair visibility setting.
     - Fixed GMDX Bug where EMP'd turrets and cameras will re-enable themselves after the EMP effect runs out, even if they were disabled during the EMP effect.
     - Fixed GMDX/Vanilla issue where you could retain your standing accuracy bonus after moving if you stood still for a long time.
 Now accuracy decreases immediately.
+    - Fixed GMDX/Vanilla issue where Environmental Training items would have the same durations at Trained and Advanved due to rounding.
 - Quality of Life Improvements:
     - You can no longer waste medkits or biocells when at maximum health/energy
     - Added alternate weapon offsets to hide many of the visible seams or missing parts of weapon viewmodels.